ShingareOm/Encoder/README.md

 - **fromBase64**: Decodes the Base64 encoded text back to the original format.

 ## Future Enhancements
-- Add more encoding algorithms (e.g., MD5, Hex encoding).
-- Improve UI/UX with better design and features.
-- Add unit tests for utility functions.
+- Add About Us, And Improve the UI

 ## License